 You can also get to your iPhone’s iCloud backup through your Mac.
 And it’s pretty straight forward to do.

-1. Start System Preferences.
+1. Start System Settings or Preferences.

 2. Click on Internet Accounts.

 On the screen that comes up.

 3. Click on iCloud Followed by Manage.

 The arrows in the photo shows you where.

 You’ve then found your iPhone backup on your pre Mac OS Ventura iCloud storage from your Mac.